mlehotay/ier/IER/IER-psychosis.md

 ### **Phenomenology**

-The subject describes:
+The subject reports:

 1. receipt of an external “prompt”
-2. internal decision (e.g., press button or not)
+2. an internal decision (e.g., press button or not)
 3. immediate re-prompting with new instruction

 ---